 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Bladder Cancer.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

-About the bladder, renal pelvis, and ureter
+About the bladder, renal pelvis, ureter, and urethra (urinary tract)

 The bladder, like other parts of the urinary tract, is lined with a layer of cells called the urothelium.
 This layer of cells is separated from the bladder wall muscles, called the muscularis propria, by a thin, fibrous band called the lamina propria.